Mondo Duplantis breaks pole vault world record for the ninth time in his career | KRDO

 Since first breaking the world record in February 2020, Duplantis has made a habit of pushing his own boundaries.
 His most recent record was set in Xiamen, China, three-and-a-half months ago, and prior to that he had told CNN that “I have higher heights in me.”

-Clearly, Duplantis keeps making good on that promise.
+Clearly, Duplantis keeps making good on that promise, consistently improving on his world record one centimeter at a time.
 He was still soaking in the moment as the stadium emptied on Monday, lapping the track with a Swedish flag draped over his shoulders.

 It will surely only be a matter of time before he’s celebrating a world record once again.